pomerium/pomerium/docs/docs/identity-providers/readme.md

 # Identity Provider Configuration

-Pomerium helps provide a zero-trust security model by verifying that every request to your upstream applications is from an authenticated and authorized user.
-User and group information is sourced from your Identity Provider (**IdP**).
-Pomerium communicates with IdPs following the [OpenID Connect][openid connect] (**OIDC**) standard for user identity, and a service account and/or API token for group/directory information.
+Pomerium provides single-sign-on authentication and user identity details by integrating with your downstream Identity Provider (**IdP**) of choice.
+That authentication integration is achieved using OAuth2, and [OpenID Connect][openid connect] (**OIDC**).
+Where available, Pomerium also supports pulling additional data (like groups) using directory synchronization.
+An additional API token is required for directory sync.

 The steps for integrating Pomerium with an IdP are specific to each provider, but they generally share the same base requirements:

 - A **[Redirect URL](https://www.oauth.com/oauth2-servers/redirect-uris/)** pointing back to Pomerium.
 For example, `https://${authenticate_service_url}/oauth2/callback`.
+  - The redirect URL will always be your [Authenticate Service URL](/reference/readme.md#authenticate-service-url), plus `/oauth2/callback`.
 - A **[Client ID]** and **[Client Secret]**.
-- A **[Service Account]** for additional IdP Data.
-This enables Pomerium administrators to write policies around groups, or any other data that doesn't uniquely identify an end-user, as defined in the IdP.
+- An optional **[Service Account]** for additional IdP Data.
+This enables Pomerium administrators to write policies around groups.
    - Depending on the IdP, a service account may have its own client id and secret, or require an API token.
 Pomerium handles this by accepting values for `idp_service_account` as a base64-encoded json object with the correct key/value pairs for each IdP supported.

 The subsequent pages in this section provide specific instructions for the IdPs Pomerium supports.